 Financial Incentive Programs for Homeowners

 On November 2, 2022, the U.S. Department of Energy (DOE) released information regarding the energy rebate programs provided by the Inflation Reduction Act (IRA).
-The OED is closely monitoring the progress and the development of federal guidance.
+On July 27, 2023, DOE released the Administrative and Legal Requirements Document (ALRD), providing full federal guidance and instructions for states to apply for their allocation of the Home Energy Rebate Programs under the IRA.
+The Indiana Office of Energy Development is thoroughly reviewing the released guidance.
+This webpage will be continuously updated to allow for interested consumers and stakeholders to monitor the process as it develops.
 DOE has also established a website for information on these rebate programs, which include:

 Home Energy Performance-Based, Whole-House Rebates (HOME)